johnathan-convertino-afrl/open1553/README.md

 ### DIRECTORIES
 #### docs

+Contains helpful documents for the open1553 systems.

+The subfolder diagrams contains high level block diagrams of the 1553 data flow.

-Build documents for Linux on the Zedboard, ZCU102, and other targets.
+The subfolder linux_build contrains documents for Linux on the Zedboard, ZCU102,
+and other targets.

 #### hardware